 (d) Other areas of support

 UNSOS mandate is strictly limited to the above entities in the areas authorised by the Security Council.
-UNSOS is not authorized to pay salaries or troop stipends to both AMISOM and SSF personnel.
+UNSOS is not authorized to pay salaries or troop stipends to both ATMIS and SSF personnel.
 However, in support of the UNSOM mandate, UNSOS does indirectly facilitate reconciliation efforts and state building initiatives by providing services such as conference facilities, transportation of Somali Government officials, and physical security enhancements in support of elections.

 As a strategic enabler supporting the international community in Somalia, UNSOS provides logistics support to the UN Country Team and diplomatic missions in Somalia on a cost-reimbursable basis.